oleg-koval/brevis/README.md

 - alerting in slack channel;
 - based on usage of `GET /stats/url` data can be stored in HDFS or similar to enable stats being aggregated;
+- setup authorization for `GET /stats/url`, make it private;

 ### Prerequisites